ryanc0411/terraform-provider-st-alicloud/docs/resources/ddoscoo_webconfig_ssl_attachment.md

 page_title: "st-alicloud_ddoscoo_webconfig_ssl_attachment Resource - st-alicloud"
 subcategory: ""
 description: |-
-  Associate the domain with the tls version of the SSL certificate and cipher suite in the Anti-DDoS website configuration.
+  Associate the domain with the TLS version of the SSL certificate and cipher suite in the Anti-DDoS website configuration.
 ---

 # st-alicloud_ddoscoo_webconfig_ssl_attachment (Resource)

-Associate the domain with the tls version of the SSL certificate and cipher suite in the Anti-DDoS website configuration.
+Associate the domain with the TLS version of the SSL certificate and cipher suite in the Anti-DDoS website configuration.

 ## Example Usage